 - 191. Pursuant to California Civil Code § 1782, in July 2018, Mr. Shanks sent written notice of his claims and Barlean's particular violations of the Act to Barlean's by certified mail, return receipt requested, directed to the registered agent, Joel Matteson at Barlean's headquarters. - 192.
 Pursuant to California Civil Code § 1782, in January 2019, Mr. Testone sent written notice of his claims and Barlean's particular violations of the Act to Barlean's by certified mail, return receipt requested, directed to the registered agent, Joel Matteson at Barlean's headquarters. - 193.
-At this time Mr. Testone only seeks restitution and injunctive relief.
-As permitted by statute, after 30 days he will amend to seek actual and punitive damages. - 194.
-Mr. Shanks and the California Class seek (a) actual damages, (b) punitive damages, (c) injunctive relief in the form of modified advertising and a corrective advertising plan, (d) restitution, and (e) attorneys' fees and costs. - 195.
-Barlean's wrongful business practices constituted, and constitute, a continuing course of conduct in violation of the CLRA. - 196.
+Barlean's failed to implement the demanded remedial measures.
+Accordingly, Mr. Shanks, Mr. Testone, and the California Class seek (a) actual damages, (b) punitive damages, (c) injunctive relief in the form of modified advertising and a corrective advertising plan, (d) restitution, and (e) attorneys' fees and costs. - 194.
+Barlean's wrongful business practices constituted, and constitute, a continuing course of conduct in violation of the CLRA. - 195.
 In compliance with Cal.
 Civ.
 Code § 1780(d), Mr. Testone has filed an affidavit of venue concurrently with this complaint.